sagiol/Windows-Privesc-/Windows-Privesc.md

 ```
 whoami - command to see corrent user.
 ---
-getuid - command to see Server username.
+dir - command to list all files and directories that exist.
 ---
 sysinfo - command to see system info.
 ---